layzyidiot/e-sw/enemy-fix.md

 # Fixing Mindflayer

-Mindflayer is different and somewhat harder to fix than the original Sisyphean Insurrectionist.
+Mindflayer is different and harder to fix than the original Sisyphean Insurrectionist.

 Mindflayer, similar to the [Checkpoint](https://layzyidiot.github.io/e-sw/#/checkpoints?id=fixing), requires fixing Asset GUIDs.